-3.1.
+2.1.
 National level planning documents

-Latvija2030 strategy and the National Development Plan 2014-2020 (still in force as of 2022) are hierarchically highest in the state's strategic development planning documents, adopted by the national parliament - accordingly they have the status of legal act.
+Latvija2030 strategy (The Sustainable Development Strategy of Latvia) and the National Development Plan 2021-2027 are hierarchically highest in the state's strategic development planning documents, adopted by the national parliament - accordingly they have the status of legal act.
 All subordinate spatial planning documents and policy guidelines should be consistent with the policy goals in Latvija2030 strategy.